terrorizer1980/plugins_task/src/main/resources/Documentation/task.md

 : This key defines a query that is used to determine whether a task is currently in-progress or not.
 A CI system may use this to ensure that it only runs one verification instance for a specific change.
+Either a pass or fail key is mandatory for leaf tasks.
+A task with a fail criteria, but no pass criteria, will pass if it otherwise would be ready.

 Example:
 ```